 There are two types of permits available:

 1. Beach Vehicle Permits 2.
-Recreational Vehicle Area Permits
+Recreational Vehicle Area Permits including quads & motorbikes.

-There are two entrances to the WCL:
+There are three entrances to the WCL:

 - via Lavis Lane at Williamtown